nebbles/DE4-OPT/subsystem_1/README.md

-Subsystem 1: Optimising Transport Characteristics of a single lift
+# Subsystem 1: Optimising Transport Characteristics of a single lift

-Ben Pheifer
+Author: Ben Pheifer

-This README must have:

-#.
-List any software/library prerequisites/dependencies needed to run the code
-#.
-Specify the main script
-#.
-Provide an indication of the typical performance (e.g. execution time, with indication of processor and operating system)
+**Main Script**
+The Subsystem1.pynb should be run for initial research and proceedings The OptiSub1.m script should be run for optimisation results

+**Execution Time**
+Subsystem1.pynb execution time is approximately 13.6 seconds OptiSub1.m execution time is approximately 3.6 seconds

+**Dependencies**
+The Subsystem1.pynb requires google_collaboratory or any alternative python notebook reader.
+The OptiSub1.m script requires MATLAB_R2018A